 A person will find practicing breathing techniques easier with practice.

 Progressive muscle relaxation

 Progressive muscle relaxation is a popular technique for those with anxiety.
-According to one article, it may also help individuals to fall asleep faster and to get better quality sleep.
+According to one

 To perform this technique, tense each group of muscles in the body before consciously relaxing them again.